Farida Yasmin (journalist): Early life and education

 Her father is Shakhawar Hossain Bhuiyan and her mother is Jahanara Hossain.
 She was the student of Shibpur Girls High School, Narsingdi.
 She passed SSC exam from Shibpur Girls High School and HSC exam from Eden Mohila College.
-Yasmin completed masters from University of Dhaka.
+Yasmin completed a master's from University of Dhaka.

 Career

-Yasmin was elected Joint secretary of the National Press Club of Bangladesh in 2011, and 2012.
-In 2013 she announced convicted war criminals Abdul Quader Molla and Muhammad Kamaruzzamann were expelled from the press club, saying "The unanimous decision came at the JPC managing committee meeting,".
+Yasmin was elected joint secretary of the NPC in 2011, and 2012.
 She is the joint secretary of South Asian Women's Media Forum and was a founding member of the forum.
 She spoke for keeping the age of marriage in Bangladesh at 18 for women.
+She was shift in charge at The Daily Ittefaq.

 In 2016, Yasmin was made the vice-president of Dhaka University Mass Communication and Journalism Alumni Association.
-She was elected General Secretary of Jatiya Press Club on 1 January 2017, she was first female General Secretary of the Jatiya Press Club.
-She was re-elected to the post of General Secretary of the Jatiya Press Club on 18 December 2018.
+She was elected general secretary of Jatiya Press Club on 1 January 2017, she was first female general secretary of the Jatiya Press Club.
+She was re-elected to the post of general secretary of the Jatiya Press Club on 18 December 2018.
 She is the editor and publisher of womeneye24.com.

-On 31 December 2020, she was elected president of Jatiya Press Club, the first woman to be elected president.
+On 31 December 2020, Yasmin was elected president of Jatiya Press Club, the first woman to be elected president.
+She received 581 votes while her rival, Kamal Uddin Sabuj, received 395 votes.
+Bangladesh Financial Intelligence Unit opened an investigation into her accounts, and the accounts of other elected leaders of the Press Club, Dhaka Union of Journalists, and Bangladesh Federal Union of Journalists in September 2021.
+She criticized the government for investigating elected leaders of the journalist community and questioned why an investigation without any complaints against the journalists.
+This was around the time the government was looking into the account of reporter Rozina Islam of Prothom Alo who had been arrested in May.
+Yasmin had met Home Minister Asaduzzaman Khan Kamal criticizing the harassment of Rozina, sought her bail, and said, "We want justice, no one has the right to harass anyone (Rozina) like this".

+Yasmin was re-elected on 31 December 2022 with 567 votes while Kamal Uddin Sabuj received 401 votes.

+Yasmin was appointed to the women's reserved seat for Narsingdi by the Awami League in February 2024.